telerik/ajax-docs/controls/radcompression.md

 **1.** *Problem:* When RadCompression is enabled and you are using **.NET 4.0 or .NET 4.5**, event handlers might not be raised in a default document in IIS 7 and higher versions **Integrated Mode.**

-*Solution:* This problem is caused by a breaking change in .NET 4.0 described[here](http://www.asp.net/learn/whitepapers/aspnet4/breaking-changes#0.1__Toc256770154).
+*Solution:* This problem is caused by a breaking change in .NET 4.0 described [here](http://www.asp.net/learn/whitepapers/aspnet4/breaking-changes#0.1__Toc256770154).
 To workaround it one can set **preCondition="managedHandler"** for the RadCompression module.
 You may also need to remove the **runAllManagedModulesForAllRequests** setting from your web.config if you have it (or set it to false).

-**2.***Problem:* RadControls bound to a WCF services do not work In Classic AppPool scenarios with Windows authentication enabled.
+**2.** *Problem:* RadControls bound to a WCF services do not work In Classic AppPool scenarios with Windows authentication enabled.

 *Solution:* Try removing RadCompression from the HttpModules section of the web.config.
 We have found out that on some machines RadCompression halts the WCF responses, effectively breaking the pages that consume the services.